Public speaking is about love.

 Harvard University Graduate School of Education

-In 2014, with Art21s Jess Hamlin, Mary lectured at Harvard University Graduate School of Education on topics of arts-based research, public engagement and social practice in the arts, and looking towards art in the Anthropocene.
+In 2014, with Art21s Jess Hamlin, I lectured at Harvard University Graduate School of Education on topics of arts-based research, public engagement and social practice in the arts, and looking towards art in the Anthropocene.

 Lectures + Speaking